informalsystems/multisig/README.md

 Where the `--node` flag can be used to overwrite what's in the config file.

+### Raw

+There are a set of `raw` subcommands for direct manipulation of bucket objects.
+This is mostly for debugging purposes and generally should not need to be used.
+See `multisig raw --help` and the help menu for each subcommand for more info.

 ## TODO

 High Priority

-- test suite that spins up some local nodes and multisigs for testing
+- `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
+- `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description
 - move to cobra (whoops!).
 UX showstoppers in urfave:
     - flags have to come before args ?! see https://github.com/urfave/cli/issues/427
     - flags cant have short form aliases
-- add `multisig raw` CRUD commands for direct file manipulation in the s3 bucket (eg. for debuging/fixing)
-    - should also be able to create directories from the CLI
-- `list` command shoud be able to show more detail, eg. which chain/key pairs exist
 - add a command for porting a multisig from one binary's keystore to another (ie. decoding the bech32 for each key and running `keys add` on the new binary)
-- `broadcast` should log txs somewhere once they're complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and a short description of the tx
+- test suite that spins up some local nodes and multisigs for testing
+- allow multiple txs to be started at a time per chain/key pair - this will take some refactoring
+- proper error handling - sometimes we just print a message and return no error, but then the exit code is still 0

 Lower Priority

-- allow multiple txs to be started at a time per chain/key pair
 - Use the https://github.com/cosmos/chain-registry for configuring chains instead of the config.toml ?
 - other backends besides s3 ?